-The Mojo is portable and the quality of music will overcome any issues of weight.
+The Mojo is portable and the quality of the music will overcome any issues of weight.

 The DAC chip in the Mojo was built in-house by the Chord team.
 Not satisfied with trusting someone else with the sound processing the Chord team decided to own the entire processing experience.
-The Mojo has some components seen in the Hugo, which is their high end $6,000 unit
+The Mojo has some components seen in the Hugo, which is their high-end unit

 Bottom line, the Chord Mojo, for us, fixes our music,